InnoDB supports data-at-rest encryption for

 ROTATE INNODB MASTER KEY supports concurrent DML.

-ENCRYPTED operations, and locks are taken to prevent
+encryption operations, and locks are taken to prevent conflicts

-conflicts that could arise from concurrent execution of these
+that could arise from concurrent execution.
+If an

 If a server failure occurs during master key rotation,

 The keyring plugin must be loaded prior to storage engine

 initialization so that the information necessary to decrypt

 tablespace data pages can be retrieved from tablespace headers

 InnoDB initialization and recovery